Changing the Conversation - Changing the Conversation: Culture in Conflict | Digital Stage

 Play

-My Urrwai - Interview with Ghenoa Gela on The Power of Comedy My Urrwai – A messsage from Ghenoa Gela for young people Changing the Conversation - Culture in Conflict Changing the Conversation: Changing the Game Changing the Conversation: Creating Belonging Through Storytelling My Urrwai - Ghenoa Gela on the role of the Dramaturg My Urrwai - Ghenoa Gela on shifting audience perceptions My Urrwai - Ghenoa Gela on collaborating with director Rachael Maza Greening Australian Gothic and the Theatre of the Absurd | Stephen Carleton The F-Word – Are We There Yet?
+Changing the Conversation: Who Are We?
+My Urrwai - Interview with Ghenoa Gela on The Power of Comedy My Urrwai – A messsage from Ghenoa Gela for young people Changing the Conversation: Culture in Conflict Changing the Conversation: Changing the Game Changing the Conversation: Creating Belonging Through Storytelling My Urrwai - Ghenoa Gela on the role of the Dramaturg My Urrwai - Ghenoa Gela on shifting audience perceptions My Urrwai - Ghenoa Gela on collaborating with director Rachael Maza Greening Australian Gothic and the Theatre of the Absurd | Stephen Carleton The F-Word – Are We There Yet?
 THEATRE MAKERS Episode 3: Dr Lynne Bradley THEATRE MAKERS Episode 1: Drew der Kinderen THEATRE MAKERS Episode 2: Shock Therapy THEATRE MAKERS Episode 4: Michael Futcher Blow the Whistle ‘Boys Will Be Boys’ The Changemakers, Taking the Lead